pygame/pygame/docs/reST/tut/SpriteIntro.rst

 player, you already have a list of them, instead of going through a list of all the enemies, checking for the "close_to_player" flag.
-Later on your game could add multiple players, and instead of adding more "close_to_player2", "close_to_player3" attributes, you can easily add them to different groups or each player.
+Later on your game could add multiple players, and instead of adding more "close_to_player2", "close_to_player3" attributes, you can easily add them to different groups for each player.

 Another important benefit of using the ``Sprites`` and ``Groups`` is that the groups